UltronTheAI/UltronTheAI/README.md

 ---

-> I’m focused on growing as an engineer and as a CTO by building real products, leading systems and dev teams, learning from failures, and improving every single day.
+> I focus on becoming a better engineer and CTO every day by building real systems, owning infrastructure, learning from failures, and improving through execution.